simov/purest/README.md

 ### Authentication

-The `.auth()` method is used to abstract out some of the parameters that you have to pass to each request:
+The `.auth()` method is used to abstract out the authentication related parameters that you have to pass to each request:

 ```js
 // var google = new Purest({provider:'google'})